stanford-ssi/habmc-tutorials/Ubuntu/Ubuntu_Installation.md

    ![Root Partition](https://i.imgur.com/3qz2jb8.png)

+   For the **boot loader installation** location, select the base hard drive.
+It should be the complete name with no numbers, such as /dev/sva.
 After that, click **Install Now** and the installation process for Ubuntu should be continue.

    ![Install Now](https://i.imgur.com/RDlpBEG.png)

 6. Now set your location for language, keyboard, and time settings.